 NATIONAL LIBRARY WORKERS DAY

-Often, libraries are the keep of local history.
-The names of pioneers and settlers names are often recorded in books and newspapers of the era.
-Those books and papers are often still located at the local library.
+Often, libraries are the keepers of local history.
+The names of pioneers and settlers’ names are usually recorded in books and newspapers of the era.
+Many libraries across the country house those books, papers, and many other resources.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!